Evaluating documentation

 Understanding documentation evaluations and how to request them

-Documentation in the registry show evaluation scores that tell you whether they actually improve agent code quality.
+Documentation, like that of open source and private packages, in the registry show evaluation scores that tell you whether that documentation actually improves agent code quality.

 What evaluations measure